arnoudb/frostybot/INSTALLATION.md

 ### Manual Installation

 If for some reason the install script does not work for you, you can instead manually install Frostybot using Git or Unzip.
-Both procedures are provided below:
+Both procedures are provided below (Note that you will need to install and configure your web server and PHP yourself):

 **Manually Install Using Git**